GPCruz/weather-app/README.md

 !!
-It is necessary to have Node.js installed to run this code. !!
+It's necessary to have Node.js installed to run this code. !!

 How to run:
 -Clone this repository to a folder on your system